kenjis/ci4-attribute-routes/README.md

 The first matched route is the one that is executed.
 The placeholders like `(.*)` or `([^/]+)` takes any characters or segment.
 So you have to move the routes like that to the bottom.

+In one controller, you can move the methods having such routes to the bottom.

-Set the priority of the routes with `options`:
+Or set the priority of the routes with `options`:
 ```php
 #[Route('news/(:segment)', methods: ['get'], options: ['priority' => 1])]
 ```